Batangas International Port: Passenger terminal

 The Batangas port is also a gateway for passengers, Roro/ferry (terminal 2) and tourist traffic.
 There are 3 passenger terminals located inside the port, after the toll entrance.
 The presence of a population of hustlers, tourist guides, and pushy unofficial port authority "helpers" targeting tourists can be a problem especially for foreign visitors who are not familiar with the organization of the terminal.
 The boats have tendency not to leave on time, and the poor reputation of the passenger terminal is in serious need of improvement.
 Some Roro ferry services also seem to consistently fail meeting maritime safety standards due to minimum ship maintenance, and chronic overload.

 On passenger terminal 3, ferry tickets for Puerto Galera, a popular tourist destination, can be purchased directly on arrival next to the piers to Sabang, Whitebeach, Muelle and Balatero.
-This city is situated approximately 01:15-hour away from Batangas port on the north tip of Mindoro island across the Verde island passage from Luzon (the main island where Manila is situated).
+This city is situated approximately 75 minutes away from Batangas port on the north tip of Mindoro island across the Verde Island passage from Luzon.
 Before boarding, passengers also need to a pay in cash a variety of local taxes such as an environmental user fee and terminal fee.
 Puerto Galera is accessible through regular ferry lines operating 60 to 120 passenger outrigger ferries i.e. traditional big "bangka", including FSL or Father and Son Shipping Lines and MSL, Minolo Shipping Lines, Challenge and Passion Shipping Lines.

 Other passenger regular lines include access by ferry to :